tunneln/dotfiles/README.md

 # dotfiles

-The goal for this repo is to make it easier to setup a proper shell enviornment for myself and help create a framework for others.
+The goal for this repo is to make it easier to setup a proper shell enviornment for myself and to help create a simple dotfile framework for others to use.
-By storing my dotfiles in a Git repository, I can create a simple organized system to automate and sync my dotfiles from setup to setup.
+By storing my dotfiles in a Git repository, one can create a simple organized system to automate and sync personalized dotfiles from setup to setup.

 My dotfiles currently include:
 - bashrc/bash_profile/profile